Finabel: Founding principles

 The tasks of the Finabel Committee have a European perspective; their purpose is to ‘promote and facilitate interoperability between land forces across the full spectrum of military operations through the harmonisation of concepts, doctrines and procedures, whilst taking into account the joint military environment’, and to ‘develop a common European understanding of defence problems by seeking to complement and co-operate with NATO and EU military structures.’

 The Finabel Committee takes its decisions based on consensus and equality between its Member states.

 The organisation expresses itself through reports entrusted to working groups, which produce ‘studies’ and ‘agreements’ on the military characteristics of equipment or ‘conventions’ that normalise certain procedures and glossaries in order to facilitate discussion between countries.

 The proposal and recommendations that result from Finabel’s work can be freely applied by the land components and its member states.

 Since the creation of Finabel was not the result of an intergovernmental agreement, Finabel has the status of an informal international de facto association.

 Structure

 Army Chiefs of Staff/Land Force Commanders Committee

 Executive, the highest level.
 It meets once a year to summarise work of the past year and to establish the objectives for the coming year.
 The chairmanship of the committee changes annually.

 Principal Military Experts Committee

 The Principal Military Experts (PME) Committee, made up primarily of officers responsible for doctrine, planning and studies within the staff of land components of Finabel member states.
 It meets twice a year to analyse the directives of the Chiefs of Staff and reformulates them.

 Permanent Secretariat

 Located in Brussels, the only permanent structure.
 It deals with administrative and organisational matters.
+Under the Permanent Secretariat's supervision, FINABEL publishes papers on European defence and legal-related matters.
+The Defence and Security, Legal, and Communication teams conduct the research and publish the articles on the FINABEL website.

 Working Groups

-1 Standing Working Group carries out studies (missions) distributed by the Principal Military Experts Committee in various areas of interest to the Armies and preparing the yearly COS meeting.
+1 Standing Working Group carries out studies (missions) distributed by the Principal Military Experts Committee in various areas of interest to the Armies and prepares the yearly COS meeting.

 Actually, all Standing Working Groups are suspended.